Bogdan107/selfrun/README.md

 # tcl-selfrun
+This is a library for [Tcl](https://tcl.tk/) language.
-Library to run selftest code, if script runs directly
+Library allows to run a selftest part of code, if script runs directly.